SADHASIVAM-VM/clickora/README.md

-#this change from ME file
+#this change from ME222 file